appiphony/Strike-Components/README.md

 # Strike by Appiphony
-### Work smarter (not harder) with Salesforce Lightning Components
+### *** No Longer Support ***
-Current release: 1.0.0
+## Due to the incredible advancements Salesforce has made with Lightning Aura Components as well as Lightning Web Components Appiphony is no longer supporting this project.
+We appreciate all your support over the last few years.
+We suggest checking out: <a href="http://developer.salesforce.com/docs/component-library/overview/components" target="_blank">https://developer.salesforce.com/docs/component-library/overview/components</a>

-See it in action here: <a href="http://www.lightningstrike.io" target="_blank">http://www.lightningstrike.io</a>
+Last release: 1.0.0
 ---

 ### Available Strike Components